$\mathbb{Z}_p$-torus actions on positively curved manifolds: Error Correcting Codes

 where $|\Delta| \le \frac{1}{\ln q} \left(\frac{1}{12n} + \frac{1}{12e} + \frac{1}{12(n-e)}\right)$.
 Adding $e \log_{q} (q-1)$ to the above expression and then multiplying the resultant expression by \(-\frac{1}{n}\), it can be checked that

 Substituting this into Inequality \eqref{RC}, and using $d = \delta n$, we obtain the desired result. \end{proof}

 Since floor functions appear frequently in the statement of Theorem~\ref{EB(p)}, they can make direct applications of the bound somewhat cumbersome.
-To address this issue, we now present a continuous relaxation of the finite-length Elias-€"Bassalygo bound, stated in the following corollary.
+To address this issue, we present a continuous relaxation of the finite-length Elias-Bassalygo bound, stated in the following corollary.

 \begin{corollary}[Continuous Form of Theorem \ref{EB(p)}] Fix \( \delta \in \left(0, 1 - \frac{1}{q} \right) \).
 Suppose \( C \subseteq \mathbb{F}_q^n \) is a code of size \( |C| \) and minimum relative distance $\delta=\frac{d}{n}$, where $d$ is the minimum distance.
 Then, for $n >\frac{1}{J_p(\delta)}$, we have $R_C = \frac{\log_q|C|}{n}$ satisfies: